mit-teaching-systems-lab/discourse-edx-lti/README.md

 It adds a Discourse `AuthProvider` that handles LTI authentication from EdX.
 This allows one-click navigation from an EdX course into the discussion forum.
 The login dialog also allows users to bounce back to the course, and Discourse admin users can sign in directly.

+Alternately, you may be interested in a similar project using [WordPress](https://github.com/mit-teaching-systems-lab/wordpress-edx-forums) as a discussion forum for EdX courses.

 ## Learner user experience
 #### 1. Learner signs into EdX
 ![login](docs/edx-signin.png)